European Vegetarian Union: Purpose

-Labeling issues
+Labelling

+V-Label

+EVU has acted as the background organisation for the V-Label in the past.
+Some of EVU's member organisations certify products with the label.
+The label was launched in 1995 and redesigned in 2023 to better differentiate between the vegan and the vegetarian label.

+Other labels in the European Union

-As the demand for vegan and vegetarian products in Europe has continued to rise, the European Vegetarian Union has tried to define how to label "vegetarian" and "vegan" items.
+The European Vegetarian Union has tried to legally define the use of the labels "vegetarian" and "vegan" on food items.
 They have argued that the vegan label on a product should have a clear and standard meaning.
 They have put forth two main requirements: